Looking for Merci

 The door cracked open under the weight of her fist.
 The office was cluttered with notebooks — but empty.

-Merci’s feet carried her in a fog to the bullshit-mash-up shop for emotional support Bordeaux.
+Merci’s feet carried her in a fog to the bullshit-mash-up shop for an emotional support Bordeaux.
 Lululemon-clad walkers and tourists were stuffed into every available window seat.
 She paced up and down the shop, frustrated, and cut through a crowd of teenagers who blocked the path to the rear seating area.
-One seat left next to a woman with a messy bun, typing away on a laptop in a white t-shirt with ripped denim jeans.
-The woman’s natural curls revolted against what was probably a press a few days ago—curls oddly familiar to the same curls Merci helped tame all those years ago.
+Success!
+One seat left next to a woman with a messy bun of hair that clearly revolted against what was probably a silk press a few days ago—curls oddly familiar to the same curls Merci loved all those years ago.
+She eyed the woman’s ripped jeans and white shirt as she typed away on a laptop.
+Another patron moved towards the seat and Merci lunged forward.

-“Whitney?” she asked, hesitantly putting her wine down on the side table.
+“Whitney?” she asked, flopping into the seat and almost spilling her wine.
 Whitney lifted her head.
-Her mouth opened and closed quickly as if the words were terrified, so they slammed the door shut.
+Her mouth opened and closed quickly as if the words were terrified and slammed the door shut.

 “It’s me.
 Merci,” she beamed, clutching her chest.
 Whitney gripped the edge of the loveseat.
 Their eyes locked.
 The laptop wobbled back and forth on her bouncing knee.

-“I could never forget you,” she replied, the words inched out cautiously.
+“I could never forget you,” Whitney exhaled, the words inched out cautiously.
 Her shoulders lowered, and her leg bounced a little slower.
-“I wasn’t sure if it was you or tall-Merci on the praise team when your wife mentioned it.
+“I wasn’t sure if it was you when your wife mentioned it.
 I was too afraid to ask,” she swallowed.

 Lightning struck twice.
 A familiar rhythm of conversation wrapped around them like a forgotten favorite blanket and settled their nerves.
 They were 11 again in the back pew with rambunctious laughs peppered between quiet tears.
 Cracked open.
 Alive.
 Every story spilled out one after the other in a breathless search for every word they never got to say.